NetSP-KAIST/shield/README.md

 > [!WARNING]
 > This part requires strict hardware and software constraints.

-In the `cerberus` directory, we provide a `README` for running both Python and DPDK versions of the reproduced version of Cerberus.
+In the `cerberus` directory, we provide a `README` for running both Python and DPDK versions of the reproduced version of Cerberus (You can see the original implementation of Cerberus at [link](https://github.com/successlab/Cerberus)).
 Note that running the `cerberus-c2` requires a Tofino ASIC-powered programmable switch and a server with two 40Gbps NIC ports (connected with QSFP28 cables to the programmable switch).

 It is possible to compile and run `cerberus-c2` with the Tofino model; however, due to its packet-processing performance limitations, it is impossible to evaluate DoS defense performance with the Tofino model.
-Note that evaluating the full performance of `cerberus` requires a Tofino ASIC-powered programmable switch and a server with NIC (with two 40Gbps ports wired via QSFP28 cables to the programmable switch).
+Evaluating the full performance of `cerberus` requires a Tofino ASIC-powered programmable switch and a server with NIC (with two 40Gbps ports wired via QSFP28 cables to the programmable switch).

 ## Shield: Shared Hierarchical Registers for Layered Decay